wmeng1018/Chen-lab-website/_members/rui-chen.md

 ---

 ## Positions
-Professor
-Molecular and Human Genetics
-Baylor College of Medicine
+Professor of Molecular and Human Genetics, Baylor College of Medicine<br>

-Professor
-HGSC:Faculty-General/Basic
-Baylor College of Medicine
+Professor of HGSC, Baylor College of Medicine<br>
-Houston, Texas United States

-Director
-Center of Single Cell Omics
-Baylor College of Medicine
+Director of Center of Single Cell Omics, Baylor College of Medicine<br>
-Houston, Texas United States

-Academic Director
-ATC Single Cell Genomics Core
-Baylor College of Medicine
+Academic Director of ATC Single Cell Genomics Core, Baylor College of Medicine
-Houston, Texas United States